If you are looking for an old-fashioned bread pudding recipe, it doesn’t get any more old-fashioned than this easy gluten free bread pudding recipe.

 We use several kinds of gluten free bread in our house.
 Our favorites to use in bread pudding are:

 - Trader Joe’s

 - Franz Bakery

-I am sure a lot of other brands would be delicious in this classic bread pudding recipe…these are just the breads we use the most.
+I am sure a lot of other brands would be delicious in this classic bread pudding recipe…these are just the loaves of bread we use the most.
 I use mostly the “ends” to create the breadcrumbs for this bread pudding.
 My kids won’t touch the ends (or crusts) so I save them up in a big bag in our freezer.

 The star of this recipe is the homemade vanilla cream sauce.
 This recipe is quick and easy and adds a whole new sweet vanilla flavor to this easy gluten free bread pudding recipe.
 There is even a vegan option if you prefer.

 This is the ultimate bread pudding sauce, but you can also drizzle this vanilla cream on cake, pancakes, or waffles, and ice cream too!!

 Can you freeze this gluten free bread pudding recipe?